 Education Law Clinic

-The substantive law and skills-based course teaches students advanced issues in education law and practice, which includes special education law, the School-to-Prison Pipeline, equity and access issues, and representing minor clients.
-Training in the fall semester includes simulations, case rounds, and seminars that focus on developing trial advocacy and client representation skills.
-In the spring, students continue to meet bi-weekly for case rounds and workshops.
+The fall semester seminar teaches students advanced issues in education law and practice, which includes special education law, the school-to-prison pipeline, equity and access issues, and representing clients.
+Training also includes simulations and case rounds that focus on developing trial advocacy and client representation skills.
+In the spring, students meet bi-weekly for case rounds and workshops.

 This year-long clinic is seven credits.
 Overall, students should devote a minimum of 16 hours per week to the course in the fall and 12 hours per week in the spring.
 Students are strongly encouraged to enroll in the two-credit Special Education Law and Practice seminar.